UK Dividend Tax Explained

 A scrip dividend is where the company gives individual shareholders the option of either receiving a cash or stock dividend.
 Both stock and scrip dividends may be more common during challenging economic periods when companies are trying to preserve cash.

-Fractional Investing with Admirals
+Fractional Investing with Admiral Markets

 Fractional Share Investing